ricardoaranha96/ricardoaranha96/README.md

 # Hi 👋

-I'm Ricardo Aranha, a full-stack developer from Brazil </br>
+I'm Ricardo Aranha, a full-stack developer from Brazil. </br>
+I have worked in many systems and institutional websites, taking responsibility for designing, managing and developing. <br>
+Feel free to contact me if you want to transform your ideas in a real project

 # 💻 Tech Stack